Pixel Camera: Night Sight

 Night Sight is based on a similar principle to exposure stacking, used in astrophotography.
 Night Sight uses modified HDR+ or Super Res Zoom algorithms.
-Once the user presses the trigger, multiple long exposure shots are taken, up to 15x 1/15 second exposure or 6x of 1 second exposure, to create up to a 6-second exposure.
+Once the user presses the trigger, multiple long exposure shots are taken, up to 15× 1/15 second exposure or 6× of 1 second exposure, to create up to a 6-second exposure.
 The motion metering and tile-based processing of the image allows to reduce, if not cancel, camera shake, resulting in a clear and properly exposed shot.
 Google claims it can handle up to ~8% displacement frame to frame.
 And each frame is broken into around 12,000 tiles.
 It also introduced a learning-based AWB algorithm for more accurate white balance in low light.

 Night Sight also works well in daylight, improving WB, detail and sharpness.
 Like HDR+ enhanced, Night Sight features positive-shutter-lag (PSL).
 Night Sight also supports a delay-timer as well as an assisted selector for the focus featuring three options (far, close and auto-focus).
 Night Sight was introduced with the Pixel 3, all older Pixel phones were updated with support.

 Astrophotography

 Astrophotography mode activates automatically when Night Sight mode is enabled and the phone detects it is on a stable support such as a tripod.
-In this mode, the camera averages up to fifteen 16-second exposures, to create a 4-minute exposure to significantly improve shot noise.
-By dividing the shot into several shorter exposures, the camera manages to achieve the light capture of a long exposure without having to deal with star trails, which would otherwise require moving the phone very precisely during the exposure to compensate for the earth's rotation.
+In this mode, the camera averages up to fifteen 16-second exposures, to create a 4-minute exposure to significantly reduce shot noise.
+By dividing the shot into several shorter exposures, the camera manages to achieve the light capture of a long exposure without having to deal with star trails, which would otherwise require moving the phone very precisely during the exposure to compensate for the Earth's rotation.
 Astrophotography mode also includes improved algorithms to remove hot pixels and warm pixels caused by dark current and convolutional neural network to detect skies for sky-specific noise reduction.
 Astrophotography mode was introduced with the Pixel 4, and backported to the Pixel 3 and Pixel 3a.